Our Country (Slovenia)

 Our Country or Our Land (Naša dežela; ND) is a Slovene political party founded by Aleksandra Pivec.

+History

 The founding congress of the party was held on 20 March 2021, in Maribor.
 Due to the epidemiological situation, the program was conducted by videoconference, and 173 of the 210 invited party delegates were present.
 Pivec was elected the party's first president.

 Aleksandra Pivec became the party's first president.

 Pivec founded the party after a dispute in the Democratic Party of Pensioners of Slovenia (DeSUS), which she chaired for more than six months.
 The founding congress was attended by, among others, Anita Manfreda, Janez Ujčič, Danilo Burnač, Tina Novak Samec and Miha Recek.
 In the 2022 Slovenian parliamentary election, the party received 1.51% of the vote and fell below the 4% threshold required to enter the Parliament.